 Who We Are

-The Charles West Scholars is a selective program that seeks to educate, engage, and empower black-identifying students at W&J. Named for W&J graduate Charles “Pruner” West ’24, the first African-American quarterback to play in the Rose Bowl, the program provides financial support to outstanding African American students residing in Pennsylvania.
+The Charles West Scholars is a selective program that seeks to educate, engage, and empower black/African-American-identifying students at W&J. Named for W&J graduate Charles “Pruner” West ’24, the first African-American quarterback to play in the Rose Bowl, the program provides financial support to outstanding African American students residing in Pennsylvania.

 The program supports students in developing their identity on campus, developing as a campus and local community leader, growing academically, and facing personal, social, cultural and academic challenges while at W&J.